Building a partner integration

 * **On uninstall or deprovisioning**, your integration **must** automatically revoke tokens and discard local state.
 For distributed plugins, wire the same revoke-and-discard into the host's uninstall hook.
 For hosted marketplace apps, use the platform's deprovisioning webhook, such as Shopify's `app/uninstalled` webhook.
 These hooks are best-effort; treat them as a hygiene layer on top of the explicit Disconnect action, not a replacement for it.

-Operators may also revoke the grant in Stora BackOffice.
+Operators may also terminate connections outside your integration.
 When your integration detects a refresh failure (a `400` or `401` from the token endpoint), surface a clear "reconnect" prompt to the operator.

 For plugin-distributed integrations, see [Disconnecting and reconnecting](/2025-09/guides/distributing-public-plugins#disconnecting-and-reconnecting) in the broker guide for the broker-side responsibilities.